gnu | home doc changelog |

 address

-- use {} to group different commands to the same OR different address
+- use {} to apply many commands to the same

-- can separate commands with either
+- separate commands with either

 - new lines